 The Marfa Ridge Walk, also known as the Marfa Ridge Country Walk, is a decent coastal walk in the north of Malta.
 Taking place on the Marfa Peninsula, you’ll explore many natural and historical attractions.
 The best natural attractions on this coastal walk in Malta include Armier Bay Beach, Coral Lagoon, Ta’ l-Imgharqa and Ghadira Bay.
 In terms of historical attractions, you’ll see two of Malta’s finest towers – the White and Red Towers.

 In this guide, we’re going to tell you everything you need to know about the Marfa Ridge Walk.
 All in all, we’ll describe the trail and then provide some additional information such as how to get there and where to stay.
 Anyway, before you read this guide, feel free to watch our Malta hiking video.
-For your convenience, when you press play below, it’ll start at the section showing the Marfa Ridge Walk.

 We hope you find this guide helpful.
 For other great hikes in Malta, read our Tas-Silġ Walk, Golden Bay to Ġnejna Bay and Dingli Cliffs to Blue Grotto (includes Fawwara Trail) guides.
 Alternatively, read our Malta Hiking Guide to learn about the nine best hiking trails on the island.